Can You Fly With CBD Oil?

 Tips for Flying with CBD

-- Research the state or states you’ll be flying into, as their regulations may be stricter and no CBD, regardless of the THC content.
+Research the states or countries you’ll be flying into, as their regulations may be stricter around CBD, regardless of the THC content, especially when it comes to international travel.
 Plan accordingly.